reillysiemens/tuckersiemens.com/content/posts/application-prohibited-internationally.md

 url = "posts/application-prohibited-internationally"
 date = 2025-12-28T14:14:00-08:00
 [taxonomies]
-tags = ["time", "internationalization", "csharp", "dotnet", "rust"]
+tags = ["time", "i18n", "csharp", "dotnet"]
 +++

-At this point many programmers are accustomed to the idea that [dealing with time is hard][time_falsehoods].
+Many programmers are accustomed to the idea that [dealing with time is hard][time_falsehoods].
 Despite that it's still quite easy for things to go awry, even when you think you're doing the right thing.
-This is the story of a bug report from Portugal that ended up being the most mysterious problem I solved at work recently.
+This is the story of a bug report from Portugal that ended up being the most mysterious problem I've solved at work so far.

 <!-- more -->